kolektiv/kolektiv.github.io/_posts/2011-09-01-orchard-host.md

 We can see that we're actually calling `Activate` on our instance of `IOrchardShell`, before registering that shell in our table of running shells.

-While we could start to dive in to what activating a shell means, I think that's best served with a separate article &mdash; this one is more than long enough.
+While we could start to dive in to what activating a shell means, that's best served with a separate article &mdash; this one is more than long enough.
 So let's wrap that up there.
 We've seen how shells and shell contexts get created based on the site/tenant settings in our **App_Data/Sites** directory, and we've seen how the settings there go towards making up an IoC scope for the shell and context.

 We've also seen how the dependencies we create in our own custom modules get registered with the underlying shell and scope, so we know what we can do by default with Orchard for dependency specification.

-Next up we'll look at activating the shell, so check back to the [main introductor post and the list of articles][Orchard Internals] to see when that gets posted (or subscribe to the [Atom feed][Atom] if that's you're thing).
+Next up we'll look at activating the shell, so check back to the [main introductory post and the list of articles][Orchard Internals] to see when that gets posted (or subscribe to the [Atom feed][Atom] if that's you're thing).

 [Orchard Startup]: /orchard/2011/08/30/orchard-startup-process.html
 [Orchard Internals]: /orchard/2011/08/26/orchard-internals-series.html